ryanleecode/ryanleecode/README.md

 ![AI](https://img.shields.io/badge/Artificial_Intelligence-FF6F00?style=for-the-badge&logo=tensorflow&logoColor=white)

 ## About Me
-I'm a Full Stack Developer with a passion for Blockchain, AI, and functional programming.
+Hi there!
+My name is Ryan, and I'm a Full Stack Developer with a passion for Blockchain, AI, and functional programming.
 I love pushing the boundaries of technology and am constantly seeking out the latest trends.
-When I'm not coding, you'll find me watching Warcraft III and Starcraft I videos.
+When I'm not coding, you'll find me watching Warcraft III and Starcraft I videos or listening to A State of Trance.
 I'm an ambitious individual who values trust, open communication, and efficiency.

-Fun fact: I was a top 50 grandmaster in Starcraft II during the Heart of the Swarm era.
+__Fun fact__: I achieved top 50 Grandmaster in Starcraft II during the Heart of the Swarm era.

 ## Skills
 - Blockchain Development (Substrate, Rust)